Just like studio executives and movie critics, Slated's reviewers have different points of view and may disagree about your project.

 The fact that films draw different reactions is part of what makes moviegoing intellectually stimulating; and at the development level, too, creative disagreement is inevitable.
 While most companies stagger individual reads, this can create confusion and frustration as different people at the company express different opinions at different stages.

-Script/Screening Analysis, on the other hand, provides a spectrum of perspectives at the same time, and shares that collective assessment with you.
+Script and Screening Analysis, on the other hand, provide a spectrum of perspectives at the same time, and share that collective assessment with you.

-Our ability to sample reactions from three different development professionals at the same time is the reason Script/Screening Analysis is so predictive.
+Our ability to sample reactions from three different development professionals at the same time is the reason Script and Screening Analysis is so predictive.

 Every member of our development staff has a proven track record of picking great films at the script stage and post stage.
 So, you can rest assured that each opinion represents a meaningful contingent of the audience with whom you'll eventually be sharing your material - whether that's a group of producers, critics, or moviegoers.